Andrey Vorobyov

-Biography

-Family
+Early life

 Andrey Vorobyov was born on 14 April 1970, in Krasnoyarsk, Siberia.
 His father is Yuri Vorobyov, a founder of the Ministry of Emergency Situations of Russia, a close ally of Sergei Shoigu.
 His younger brother Maksim is a businessman.
 Andrey Vorobyov is married and has two children.

 Education

 In 1995, Andrey Vorobyov graduated from the North Ossetian K.L.
 Khetagurov State University, in 1998 the All-Russian Academy of Foreign Trade.
 In 2006, he received his MBA degree in political and business communications at the Higher School of Economics.
 In 2005, he defended his thesis in economics at the Russian Academy of Public Service under the President of Russia.

 Military service

-In 1988–1989, Vorobyov served in the Dzerzhinsky division, participated in operations in Baku (Azerbaijan), Yerevan (Armenia), Kokand and Ferghana (Uzbekistan).
+From 1988 to 1989, Vorobyov served in the Dzerzhinsky division, participated in operations in Baku (Azerbaijan), Yerevan (Armenia), Kokand and Ferghana (Uzbekistan).

-Businessman
+Business career

-In 1991–1998, Vorobyov was engaged in organization and development of his own business.
+From 1991 to 1998, Vorobyov was engaged in organization and development of his own business.
 In 1998, he founded the Russian Sea company and directed the construction of the fish-processing plant in the Moscow region.